Back to Main Menu

 This very common mushroom is yellow (or sometimes orange), with adnexed gills and has a sticky cap and maybe stem too.
 H. chlorophana is a European species, H. flavescens is an east coast species, and ours is neither but closer to eastern NA material.
 It could be difficult to tell apart from H. cf minutula, but even when that species fades there should still be some red somewhere, unlike this species, and this species is much more common.
-There is one sequence from Vancouver BC that is a second genetic species, but we need to verify if it's a dirty sequence or a mistake.
+There is some genetic variation within this species, sometimes differing by 3-5 bp in ITS, and occasionally more.

 Hygrocybe aff flavescens © Steve Trudell

 This similar mushroom is golden yellow everywhere with adnate to decurrent gills and is slightly sticky everywhere when wet.
 Our DNA differs by 2-3 substitutions in ITS and a couple to few indels in ITS2 from European material and is likely the same species.

 Hygrocybe subceracea, from Florida, has a dry stem and different sized spores.
 A sequence of a mushroom that seemed to meet that description from Quebec is close to but distinct from sequences of H. ceracea.
 It has been reported locally, but we need specimens to examine to prove whether or not it is here.

 H. singeri group

 The very famous witch's cap mushrooms are very common and identified by red, orange or yellow mushrooms that turn pitch black in age.
 They have pointy caps and are sticky, usually all over.
 We do not have H. conica here (that is a European species) but we do have H. singeri (described from OR) and at least two more cryptic species in the group so far (#1 once from WA and #2 once from BC and twice from WA).
 California seems to have additional species.
 Work will need to be done to figure out how many species we have and how to differentiate them.